Patient Assistance Travel Scheme

 - accommodation costs of up to $60 each night

-- ground transport costs - such as for taxis and buses - a maximum of $50 each trip will be paid when you provide a receipt/s
+- ground transport costs for taxis and buses - up to $50 for the entire approved trip will be paid when you provide receipt/s

 - you can claim 20 cents per kilometre if you drive more than 200km to an appointment.